trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/chapter_two.rst

 .. deprecated:: 1.2
    Naturally, sometimes stuff gets deprecated.

-Refernces to other parts of the documenation are possible as well.
+References to other parts of the documentation are possible as well.

 .. seealso:: Related information is also important.